jhvanderschee/matt_mulderberg/README.md

 ## Add-ons

-But what if you want more sophisticated elemnts (besides simple &lt;p&gt; tags), like a carousel, a grid layout with images or a lightbox?
+But what if you want more sophisticated elements (besides simple &lt;p&gt; tags), like a carousel, a grid layout with images or a lightbox?
 No problem!
 That is where the [add-ons](add-ons/) come in.